ChewChat/chew.chat/README.md

 ## User Owned Channels

 Add your channel here!
 PM Chew or send a PR.
-Follow this guide: